![]() ![]() ![]() |

 Ref: HLA1271T

-The light bulb Ref: FDL-27EX-L has a power of 27W and a given total flux of 355 lm.
+The light bulb Ref: FDL-27EX-L has a power of 27W and a given total

-The manufacturer suggested maintenance factor falls into the range between 55%-100%.
+The manufacturer suggested maintenance factor falls into the range

-We modeled this luminaire as a point light with the maintenance factor of 75%.
-We assumed the same maintenance factor value for all luminaires of this type based on the result of our calibration procedure.
+We modeled this luminaire as a point light with the maintenance factor

 Goniometric Diagram

-A typical point light emits in every direction and has uniform radiation.
-In our case, the lights have to imitate a complete lamp with the bulb placed in the reflecting metallic bell shaped support which direct the light radiation.
+and has uniform radiation.
+In our case, the lights have to imitate a complete

+The use of goniometric diagram was necessary to describe the spatial distribution of the light intensity.
 Goniometric diagrams use polar coordinates.
 The light source is located at the center of the sphere, and the positive y axis is pointing upward from the light source.
 Each intersection between a meridian and a parallel line is defined by two values theta and phi.
 Theta varies from 0 to 180 degrees with 0 at the south pole.
 Phi varies from 0 to 360 degrees where 0 is the Greenwich meridian.
+Light intensities measured at intersections are stored in two-dimensional array, rows of which correspond to meridian and columns to parallel |

 Principal Lights (complete data is available here)

-The diagram is asymmetrical because using data from two different light bulbs.
-The diagram is built of 37 values for theta and 72 for phi polar angles.
+from two different light bulbs.
+The diagram is built of 37 values for theta

 Corridor Lights (complete data is available here)